Grade 2 Lesson-Conflict Resolution

 During the month of January to early February I had a chance to present a guidance lesson on the topic of bullying for grades 1-5.
 Each classroom visit, we identified types of bullying, the seriousness of bullying and how we as a school can confront and stop the act bullying when it arises.

 In Grade 1, we used the book, The Recess Queen, to illustrate how to stand up to bullying and how being a risk-taker can help change someone who is bullying and keep others safe.
-The Recess Queen is available in the ISB Library In Grade 2, we read the book, Nobody Knew What to Do, where we discussed the positive outcomes of taking a risk by reporting bullying when it happens to classmates and the problem of not reporting.
+The Recess Queen is available in the ISB Library.
+In Grade 2, we read the book, Nobody Knew What to Do, where we discussed the positive outcomes of taking a risk by reporting bullying when it happens to classmates and the problem of not reporting.
 Nobody Knew What to Do is available in the Counseling Library at the Lower School.

 After the February break and throughout March, I will revisit grades 1-5 to share a lesson on cooperation with the learner profile monthly assembly themes of being inquirers (Feb) and thinkers (Mar).